Google Ads Budget Optimization Strategies: Agency Red Flags and How to Protect Your P&L

 TL;DR

-Many agencies leak budget by making superficial changes that look like optimization but don’t move revenue.
+Many agencies waste your ad budget by making superficial changes that look like optimization on the surface but don’t move revenue for your business.

 Fake activity hides the absence of a strategic framework tied to your P&L.